This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Medicines , such as immunosuppressants, help reduce itching, redness, pain, and swelling.
+- Medicines may help reduce itching, redness, pain, and swelling.
 They may be given as a cream or pill.
-You may also receive antihistamines to reduce itching, or antibiotics if you have a skin infection.
+You may also receive antibiotics if you have a skin infection.

 - Do not scratch.
-Pat or press on your skin for relief from itching.
+Pat or press on your skin to relieve itching.
 Your symptoms will get worse if you scratch.
 Keep your fingernails short so you do not tear your skin if you do scratch.

 - Keep your skin moist.
-Rub lotion, cream or ointment into your skin right after a bath or shower when your skin is still damp.
+Rub lotion, cream, or ointment into your skin at least 2 times a day.
 Ask your healthcare provider what to use and how often to use it.

 - Take baths or showers with warm water for 10 minutes or less.
 Use mild bar soap.
 Ask your healthcare provider for the best soap for you to use.